Ayushi-1306/Real-Time-Healthcare-Data-Processing-with-Delta-Live-Tables-DLT/README.md

-# Real-Time-Healthcare-Data-Processing-with-Delta-Live-Tables-DLT
+# Real-Time-Healthcare-Data-Processing-with-Delta-Tables-DT
-Real-Time Healthcare Data Processing with Delta Live Tables (DLT)
+Real-Time Healthcare Data Processing with Delta Tables

-This repository contains a real-time data processing pipeline for healthcare data using Delta Live Tables (DLT) in Databricks.
+This repository contains a real-time data processing pipeline for healthcare data using Delta Tables  in Databricks.
 The project demonstrates how to build a scalable and efficient ETL pipeline that leverages Databricks’ advanced features for data processing and transformation.

 ## Tech Stack

 - **PySpark**
 - **Databricks**
 - **Delta Tables**
-- **Databricks Delta Live Tables (DLT) Workflow**
+- **Databricks Delta Tables  Workflow**

 ## Project Overview